---

 title = "Annualized Forest Cover Loss by Period",

-subtitle = "Each point represents one project village (83 villages)",
+subtitle = "Each point represents one project village (83 villages) — hover for village name",

 x = NULL,